ToanVuong/PowerBI2/README.md

 ## 📝 Notes
 - This project is intended for **portfolio** and **learning** purposes.
-- Some values in the screenshots may vary depending on filters and page interactions.
+- The screenshots show multiple analytical views including overview, variance tracking, district analysis, and detailed ranking.
-- If you rename or move the image files, remember to update the image paths in `README.md`.
+- If you rename or move image files, remember to update the paths in `README.md`.